RDStrauss/2D-SEP-model/README.md

 - `energy`: The particle's kinetic energy in MeV.
 - `species`: 1 for electrons or 2 for protons.
 - `totaltime`: The time the simulation must be computed for in hours.
-- `times`: An array with the times in hours when the pitch-angle distribution at the observation point should be printed out.
 - For the adopted Reid-Axford injection profile, there is also an `acceleration_time` and `escape_time` in hours to control its shape.
 - `injection_broadness`: The Gaussian width of the injected source.
 - `phi_source`: The position of the peak injection (peak of Gaussian).